 - We are a community of inquiry.
 Learning with and from each other is at the foundation of the work we do together.
 This requires that we think of our community not as an abstraction (“the College”), but as the collection of individuals with whom we work when we ask and answer questions or understand and solve problems.

 - A shared sense of belonging is crucial to sustainable community.
-We must feel that we — and the diverse contributions we make — matter.
-All that we have learned over the past number of years about how community members have experienced belonging, in both its presence and absence, has helped us identify two areas for our attention: workload and the juncture of space and identity.
-Too many Grinnellians experience our life and work together as requiring too much of us.
-Another of our strategic principles, Health and Wellbeing, will also allow us to dig into this most important area of community life.
+We must understand how we — and the diverse contributions we make — matter to each other and the larger community.
 Just as a sustainable workload is essential to belonging, a sense of belonging will remain unattainable for too many Grinnellians without access to spaces in which we can be fully ourselves.